WMInfoTech/admin-base/README.md

 ## Properties from Config file

-When loading from a config file, defaults are ignored and all parameters will need to be set in the file.
+When loading from a config file, set the environment variable `CONFIG_FILE` to the location of the configuration file, from there all other environment variables will be ignored by run.sh.

 ```Shell
 bannerdb.jdbc=jdbc:oracle:thin:@//oracle.example.edu:1521/prod